Clinton A. Bennion, DC

 Palmer College of Chiropractic

 in Davenport, IA.
-I graduated cum laude in June of 2002 with a doctorate in chiropractic.
+I graduated cum laude in June of 2002 with a degree in chiropractic.
 I truly believe by attending Palmer College I received the best possible training to be an effective and competent doctor of chiropractic.

 My practice philosophy is simple: put people in the best position possible for their bodies to function at 100%.
 Every day I have the unique opportunity to help people rethink how they view health.
 I want each of our patients to understand that true health is not how they feel, but rather how they function.
 And since function comes from the brain and nerves, our patients also understand how chiropractic adjustments can help with so much more than just neck and back pain.
 We incorporate a variety of modalities and manual therapies into patients' treatment plans to help them get better more quickly and stay better longer.
 Since every patient is different, we remind them that healing comes in stages and takes time.
 Those that follow our recommendations and have patience with their bodies usually have success in our practice.
 Though our team ultimately plays a very small part in a person's healing, it is extremely rewarding to see someone's life significantly turn around through our efforts and theirs.